Rightpoint/WebServiceManager/README.md

 The goal of this project is to provide a simple way to define an Objective-C wrapper for web services without writing much code.
 Instead of re-implementing web specific classes for every project, simply link in the WebServiceManager library, drop in a plist identifying your web API endpoints, and start implementing the delegates that will handle the data that comes back from your web service.

-The initial version of this class is _extremely_ limited, and can only handle GET requests, with no URL parameters.
-This will of course change, hopefully in the near future, to support all the HTTP request methods.
-That means no file uploads, no queries, no parameters.
-At least for now.
+The initial version of this class is _extremely_ limited, and can only handle GET requests with standard URL query strings.
+This will of course change, hopefully in the near future, to support all the HTTP request methods, as well as file uploads on the methods that support it.

 This project is ARC only.
 I was tired of typing *autorelease*